 - POS- The new age, modern technology POS can smoothen your restaurant operations like never before.
 The price of POS depends on its features and functionalities, that should be chosen on the basis of your restaurant needs.
 We have covered the topic of POS below in detail.

 - Marketing- You should ideally spend 1-2% of your revenues on marketing your restaurant.
+There should be a perfect balance between offline and online marketing.
+Word of mouth marketing, along with digital marketing can do wonders for your restaurant.

 4. Deciding the Location for the Restaurant